- Buy 40 boxes at $32.35 per sq. ft and save 10%

 - Great For Backsplash, Bathroom, Shower, Fireplace

-About The Tile: The Vetrite Corteza Glacial 9” x 18” Polished Glass tile captures a delicate craquelure-esque pattern in a silver and white color palette, creating an elegant nod to Shou Sugi Ban, the famed Japanese art of preserving wood through fire.
+About The Tile: The Vetrite Tejus Mogano 9” x 18” Polished Glass tile captures a unique pattern of leather in a deep brown color palette, creating an elegantly luxurious visual.
 An exclusive large-format size allows you to create stunningly artistic designs with impeccable application, elevating the sleek and high-end look of glass into unexpected results.

 - Luxury large-format glass tile